 Call for Papers for special issue: Traumatic Loss:...

-Call for Papers for special issue: Traumatic Loss: Mental Health consequences and implications for treatment and prevention
+Submit your next open access paper to this special issue on ' Traumatic Loss: Mental Health consequences and implications for treatment and prevention'

 Traumatic loss refers to the loss of loved ones in the context of potentially traumatizing circumstances.
 Examples are losses due to homicide, suicide, accidents, and natural disasters, and losses in the context of war and terror.
 Traumatic loss may give rise to psychopathology including persistent complex bereavement disorder (also termed prolonged grief), posttraumatic stress disorder, and depression.
 At the same time, many people are resilient in the face of traumatic loss.